 Local legend holds that the pillar is a piece of incense given by a deity to the ingenious Tujia people.
 The residents could light it in times of disaster and the deity would descend to help.

-More than 400 people claim to have seen a Bigfoot-like creature among the lush vegetation of Shennongjia over the past century, yet no hard evidence has been found to prove the “yeti’s” existence.
+More than 400 people claim to have seen a Bigfoot-like creature among the lush vegetation of Shennongjia over the past century.
+As yet no hard evidence has been found to prove the “yeti’s” existence.

 This 3,200-square-kilometre nature reserve also claims to be “the only well-preserved subtropical forest ecosystem in the world’s mid-latitudes,” with more than 5,000 species of animals and plants.